reactabular/reactabular/packages/reactabular-table/README.md

 </Table.Provider>
 ```

-> `SearchColumns` isn't included in the standard distribution.
-You can find it in the [reactabular-search-columns package](https://github.com/reactabular/reactabular/tree/master/packages/reactabular-search-columns).

 ## `Table.Body`

 `Table.Body` renders table `rows` within a `Table.Provider` context.
 It accepts either an array of objects or an array of arrays (see the [Excel example](/examples/excel)).
 In the former case you should define a `rowKey`.
 This allows React to render in a more performant way.